For the 2025-2026 Season RED BARN Partners for Good In our Community:

 For the 2021-2022 Season, the Community Foundation of the Florida Keys (CFFK) granted Red Barn $5,000 to provide free tickets for those in need.
 Red Barn worked with Sister Season Fund, A.H.
 Monroe, and the local Take Stock in Children to provide approximately 140 tickets during the season.
 77 tickets were redeemed.

-The data we collect on our customers and just a look around the audience will tell you that in the past our traditional audience skews older and wealthier than the average resident.
-Two tickets cost at least $116 with fees.
+The data we collected on Red Barn ticket buyers shows the traditional audience skews older and wealthier than the average resident.
+This season two regular tickets cost at least $120.48 with fees.
 Think about how strapped the working class is on our island, especially with the cost of housing.

 Red Barn produces Gift Certificate, each with two free tickets, and provides them to the organization(s).
 Each gift certificate has a unique Offer Code.
 This allows the recipients the ability to go online and purchase their tickets on any night to any of the shows without having to call the Box Office or to be identified in any way, allowing the participants to blend in with everyone else and be part of the community.